-Please note: NCVER's database, VOCSTATS, only displays enrolments for the years 2015-2018 at present.
+Please note: Databases of NCVER's and VOCSTATS, only displays enrolments for the years 2015-2018 at present.
 This is partly because it only became mandatory for RTOs to report their training activity from 2014.
 NCVER have now stated that "2014 was a transition year" and that only data from 2015 is considered reliable.
 This Industry Skills Forecast Annual Update, therefore, presents only data for the years 2015-2018 because many RTOs did not report their activity in 2014, and combining new and old datasets could result in spurious trends being shown.